 The sight of a possible future that was evident in the collaborative kitchen reflects a certain cultural perception of sustainability and our role in it.
 Here was a real-life experience that reflected an alternative view of our relationships with our surroundings, with nature, with our technologies, and with each other.
 Our notion of a 'better future' was grounded in a set of common values which included human-scale, localised, respect of nature and community.
 Such attributes are among the pillars of what I have called a culture of sustainism.
-It made me think of the words of American writer and farmer Wendell Berry, who called eating "an agri-cultural act" - something that is deeply embedded in culture, our values, and our sense of place.11 food system could be, and it showed us the qualities of a local ecosystem.
+It made me think of the words of American writer and farmer Wendell Berry, who called eating "an agri-cultural act" - something that is deeply embedded in culture, our values, and our sense of place.

+We had shifted the ground, perhaps literally.
+And our perspective.
+From a globalised and dislocated view of our food system, we had come down come 'down to earth' and had recast it in a local frame.
+The encounter in the Deyssel neighbourhood gave us a view (and a taste) of what a localised food system could be, and it showed us the qualities of a local ecosystem.
 The notion of local is to be taken here not as a geographical marker, but as a value in itself, a quality.
 To be local then, also implies to be grounded in place, embedded in community, and sustained by local relationships and personal bonds that make the places we inhabit meaningful to us.
 Activities such as the CoLaborative Kitchen provide pointers for developing embedded forms of local design - that is, design that builds on local engagements, local sources, the connection to neighbourhood, and a sense of place.
-In my view we need to revalue and revive 'the local' in such a sustainable (sustainist) mode and make it part of our civic agenda for the future.12 More about that later.
+In my view we need to revalue and revive 'the local' in such a sustainable (sustainist) mode and make it part of our civic agenda for the future.
+More about that later.